 Raspberry Pi, or PyCharm, or any type of database connection and

 any IDE you want to use.
 If you use an alternative setup,

 please make sure you can access and view your database, and send

 similar screenshots to the ones required in this

-have a separate Python 3 installation beyond Anaconda's.
+separate Python 3 installation beyond Anaconda's.
+(Sypder

-(Sypder comes with your Anaconda installation.)
+comes with your Anaconda installation.)

 - Please submit a